 The South Carolina Department of Parks, Recreation & Tourism, Trident Technical College and the South Carolina Film Commission is holding a short film contest for high school students in South Carolina.
 It's simple- go to a South Carolina State Park and GO WILD! with your imagination!
 Be clever and creative!
 (See complete rules below.)

-Deadline for entries is Friday, March 21, 2014.
-Winners will be announced in May 2014.
-The Top-Ten films will be screened at the Charleston International Film Festival April 9-14, 2014.
+Deadline for entries is Friday, February 20, 2015.
+Winners will be announced in May 2015.
+The Top-Ten films will be screened as a special program at the 2015 Indie Grits Film Festival in Columbia, SC.
 Those Top-Ten young filmmakers will be invited to participate in a Q & A session with the audience following the screening of their films.
 Winning selections may be broadcast locally or statewide as Public Service Announcements.